lkshaytyagi192/CRAB-X/README.md

 # ⭐ Support the Project

-If you find **CRAB-X** interesting, consider giving the repository a ⭐.
+If you like **CRAB-X**, consider giving the repository a ⭐.

-Every star motivates further development toward building a fully autonomous bio-inspired robotic platform.
+Every star helps motivate the continued development of CRAB-X into a complete open-source autonomous robotics platform.

+---

+> **"Learning robotics isn't about building a robot once—it's about building a platform that keeps evolving."** 🦀🤖